mirrec/token_field/README.md

        <%= f.token_field :parent_id, :model => :category %>
     <% end %>

-if there would be model Parent, we can omit :model parameter for example in Productu model like
+if there would be model Parent, we can omit :model parameter. for example in Product model like this

     class Product < ActiveRecord::Base
        belongs_to :category